Vacancies

 To be considered for this role, you will need to:

-- Experience or enthusiasm to teach students with SEN and a desire to take additional SEND training, if necessary, i.e. SCERTS/ TEACCH, etc.
+- Experience of teaching students with autism and a desire to take additional SEND training, if necessary, i.e. SCERTS/ TEACCH, etc.

 - Have experience of using a range of SEND pedagogies.